 \subsection{The traditional fragility index}

-Towards resolving the two shortcomings of $p$ values, \citet{walsh2014statistical} proposed the \emph{fragility index}, a measure which extends a variant proposed by \citet{feinstein1990unit}. \citeauthor{walsh2014statistical} and \citeauthor{feinstein1990unit} were focused on analysing $2 \times 2$ contingency tables which resulted from clinical trials.
+Toward resolving the two shortcomings of $p$ values, \citet{walsh2014statistical} proposed the \emph{fragility index}, a measure that extends a variant proposed by \citet{feinstein1990unit}. \citet{walsh2014statistical} and \citet{feinstein1990unit} focused on analyzing the $2 \times 2$ contingency tables resulting from clinical trials.
 The (traditional) fragility index is formally defined in Definition~\ref{def:walshfi} \citep{baer2021incidence}. \begin{definition} Consider data represented by a $2\times 2$ contingency table where the rows indicate intervention (treatment or control) arms and the columns indicate outcome (event or nonevent) status.
-The \emph{fragility index} is the minimum number of cases whose outcomes must be modified to reverse statistical significance. \end{definition} Note that this definition separates the algorithm and the implicit statistical method in \citet{walsh2014statistical}, as argued by \citet{lin2020factors} and \citet{baer2021incidence}.
+The \emph{fragility index} is the minimum number of units whose outcomes must be modified to reverse statistical significance. \end{definition} Note that this definition separates the algorithm and the implicit statistical method in \citet{walsh2014statistical}, as argued by \citet{lin2020factors} and \citet{baer2021incidence}.

 The definition relies on a concept of statistical significance.
 In nearly all applications, this has been taken to correspond to the $p$ value from Fisher's exact test being less than the default cutoff $0.05$.
 The definition then considers alternative contingency tables wherein each case can have a modified outcome.
 Although \citet{walsh2014statistical} defined the fragility index only for initially significant statistical tests, the measure was quickly and modestly extended to initially nonsignificant tests as well, via the so-called \emph{reverse fragility index} \citep{kipp2017vignette, khan2020application}.
-While the fragility index was initially motivated by clinical applications \cite{baer2021incidence, baer2021samplesize} suggest that it should be viewed as a trustworthy post-experimental evidence assessment that can be applied across the sciences.
-Towards this, we use the terminology \emph{case} in place of \emph{patient} throughout the article.
+Although the fragility index was initially motivated by clinical applications, \citet{baer2021incidence} suggest that it should be viewed as a reliable post-experimental evidence assessment that can be applied in all sciences.
+Toward this end, we use the terminology \emph{unit} in place of \emph{patient} throughout the article.